MicrochipTech/RNBD451_BLE_ARDUINO_LIBRARY/README.md

 ![](docs/zip.png)

-- Open the example sketch for programming the board.
+- Open the example sketch from File->Examples->Microchip_RNBD451 for programming the board.

 ![](docs/eg.png)